Author: Pan, A.; Khan, O.; Meeks, J.; Boom, M.; Masud, F.; Andrieni, J.; Phillips, R.; Tiruneh, Y.; Kash, B.; Vahidy, F.

 Search related documents:

-- accuracy validate and logistic regression model: 1
+- admission temperature and logistic regression model: 1

 Co phrase search for related documents, hyperlinks ordered by date